worldbank/blackmarblepy/README.md

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+We welcome contributions to improve this documentation.
+If you find errors, have suggestions, or want to add new content, please follow our [contribution guidelines](CONTRIBUTING.md).

+### Feedback and Issues

+If you have any feedback, encounter issues, or want to suggest improvements, please [open an issue](https://github.com/worldbank/blackmarblepy/issues).

 ### Contributors